María Enriqueta Camarillo

 María Enriqueta Camarillo (also known as María Enriqueta Camarillo y Roa de Pereyra) (1872–1968) was a Mexican poet-novelist, short story writer and translator.
-She was highly decorated for her works having schools and libraries named after her, as well as a bust by Spanish sculptor Mariano Benlliure erected in Hidalgo Park in Mexico City in her honor.
-She received the 1923 literary prize from Académie française for her novel El Secreto.
-She was awarded a collaborative partnership in 1927 with the Real Academia Hispano-Americana de Ciencias y Artes of Cádiz for her textbook Rosas de la Infancia and for the same work a prize as best children's literature at the Literary Salon of the Universal Exposition in Seville, Spain.
+She was widely recognized for her works, with schools and libraries named after her, as well as a bust by Spanish sculptor Mariano Benlliure erected in Hidalgo Park in Mexico City in her honor.
+She received the 1923 literary prize from the Académie française for her novel El Secreto.
+She was awarded a collaborative partnership in 1927 with the Real Academia Hispano-Americana de Ciencias y Artes of Cádiz for her textbook Rosas de la Infancia.
+For the same work, she also received the prize for best children's literature from the Literary Salon of the Universal Exposition in Seville, Spain.
 Camarillo was granted the Order of Isabella the Catholic in 1947 and in 1948 received the Civil Order of Alfonso X, the Wise.

 Biography

-María Enriqueta Camarillo y Roa was born 19 January 1872 in Coatepec, Veracruz, Mexico to Alejo Camarillo and Dolores Roa Bárcena who, turn was niece of the writer José María Roa Bárcena.
-There is a plaque affixed to the house she was born in located on Jiménez del Campillo Street in Coatepec.
+María Enriqueta Camarillo y Roa was born 19 January 1872 in Coatepec, Veracruz, Mexico to Alejo Camarillo and Dolores Roa Bárcena, who was the niece of the writer José María Roa Bárcena.
+There is a historical plaque marking the house where she was born, located on Jiménez del Campillo Street in Coatepec.
 In 1879, her father was elected to the Chamber of Deputies and moved the family from Coatepec to Mexico City.
 In 1887, she entered the National Conservatory of Music and earned her diploma as a piano teacher in 1895.
-Without giving up her music, Camarillo then takes up painting and writing verse.
+Without giving up music, Camarillo then took up painting and writing verse.
 In 1897, her father was posted to an administrative position in Nuevo Laredo and the family left the capital.